|NETL-ORD ? Micro-XCT Characterization and Examination of Pressured Cores||Last Reviewed 7/15/2013|

 The initial phase of this research will focus on developing the experimental system needed to accommodate hydrate-bearing samples under in-situ conditions within an existing micro-XCT (X-ray transparent cell) system.
 Development will consist of designing, building, and testing the two main components needed to perform hydrate formation and dissociation experiments: (1) a micro-XCT compatible pressure vessel and (2) an experimental system providing controls on in situ pressure and temperature conditions, liquid /gas flow injection and collection, and data logging.

-A pressure vessel will be developed that will hold a small (~1/4 inch diameter by 3 inch long) sample under in situ conditions and allow visualization of hydrate formation and dissociation experiments within the vessel using the micro-XCT.
-The experimental control system will provide and maintain the appropriate pressure and temperature required for hydrate stability as well as capabilities to control injection into and flow out of the pressure vessel.
+A pressure vessel that will hold a small (~1/4 inch diameter by 3 inch long) sample under in situ conditions will be developed to allow visualization of hydrate formation and dissociation experiments within the vessel using the micro-XCT.
+The experimental control system will provide and maintain the appropriate pressure and temperature required for hydrate stability as well as providing the capability to control injection into and flow out of the pressure vessel.

 Preliminary testing of the system will be performed with analogues mimicking hydrate with a focus on image quality optimization.
 Following system testing, researchers will perform micro-XCT analysis on synthesized hydrate-bearing sediments to confirm the ability of the system to form hydrate and confirm 3-D visualization of hydrate accumulation within the pore space.